phixion/Home-AssistantConfig/README.md

 - docker host
 - Nexus 9 (running slimrom + HomeHabit as a touchpanel)
 - a couple of shelly relays and a shelly rgb strip controller
-- plus me, a solder iron a ftdi232 and a laptop running vscode with platformio
+- plus me, a solder iron, a ftdi232 and a laptop running vscode with platformio